Demand Management: Improving a Company’s Efficiency and Profitability

 Different Components and Processes

 Each demand management approach has features that allow you to find and focus on your customer’s demands.
-Managers construct the optimum strategy for improving overall company performance and optimizing the supply chain from beginning to end based on the data collected by each component.
+These components include:

 Modeling